sdargoeuves/noodleops-mkdocs/docs/posts/2025-06-update-fortigate-vdom/index.md

 categories:
   - netlab
 date:
-  created: 2025-06-06
+  created: 2025-06-13
-  updated: 2025-06-15
+#   updated: 2025-06-13
-draft: false
+draft: true
 tags:
   - netlab
   - security
-title: "Add a FortiGate in your virtual lab: from qcow to netlab by creating a Vagrant box"
+title: "Add a FortiGate in your virtual lab: from qcow to netlab by creating a Vagrant box - v2"
 ---

 Want to test FortiGate in your virtual lab environment, and want to do **without** purchasing a license 💰?
 Discover how to spin up a FortiGate VM in your virtual lab, using the qcow image, Vagrant, and leveraging the power of *netlab*.